Stella-Ndirangu/quiz-board/README.md

 3. The Application accepts answers when Submit button is clicked
 * Input: "(All questions answered and click on Submit button)"
 * Output: Displays the total score achieved
-4. The application displays all the answers from the quiz after initial submission.
+4. The application redirects user to retake the test.
-* Input: "(Click on 'Quiz answers' button)"
+* Input: "(Click on 'Retake the Quiz' button)"
-* Output: Displays all questions and their answers
+* Output: Refreshes the page to display the quiz again
 ## Known Bugs
 There are no known bugs.